-If you do not have complete calmness of your mind, you know, you cannot tell the difference.
-You see everything nearly the same-exactly the same.
+If you do not have complete calmness of your mind, you cannot tell the difference, you see everything nearly the same, exactly the same.
 You cannot tell the difference of the quality.
-One may be glass and one may be jewel, but [laughs] you-you think all jewels or all glass.
-So if you actually, you know, practice zazen with pain, you will know what is pain in its true sense.
+One may be grass and one may be jewel, but you think all jewels or all grass.
+So if you actually, you know practice zazen with pain, you will know what is pain in its true sense.
 If you sit in calmness of your mind in pain, you will know what is pain in its true sense, but which you didn't know in your everyday life.
-So when you have time, you know, to wait when you are angry, you will know what is angry, exactly.
-So you will not make any mistake.
-You are so subtle, you know, in handling your words.
-Even though you are angry [laughs], you have time to think.
+So when you have time, to wait when you are angry, you will know what is angry, exactly.
+So you will not make any mistake, you are so subtle in handling your words.
+Even though you are angry, you have time to think.

-So it is necessary for us to have complete calmness always.
-And we should be able to go back to the complete calmness, even though sometime you are angry or excited.
-You should be able to go back to the calmness of your mind.
-Over and over, if you train yourself in this -in this way, you will have complete freedom from the karma.
-So, you know, not to fall into karma, you know; not to be caught by karma; and not to ignore the karma.
+So it is necessary for us to have complete calmness, always.
+And we should be able to go back to the complete calmness, even though sometimes you are angry or excited.
+You should be able to go back to the calmness of your mind, over and over.
+If you train yourself in this, in this way you will have complete freedom from the karma.
+So, not to fall into karma; not to be caught by karma...and, not to ignore the karma.
 And the third stage will be to have complete freedom from karma.
-And those things should not be different, as I explained-as we wear robes.
+And those things should not be different, as I explained.

+As we wear robes.
 It does not mean to take off.
-To be free from karma does not mean to take off all my troublesome robes.
-"Now I am free!"-this is not the complete freedom we mean.
+To be free from karma does not mean to take off all my trouble some robes.
+"Now I am free!"...this is not the complete freedom we mean.
 Do you understand?
 This kind of stage is the stage Buddhist are aiming at.
-So under-under the difficult situation, without escaping from it, we should have com- [partial word] freedom from, from the circumstances-adversity or easy circumstances.

-If there is, you know, no pain in your legs, it is rather difficult to make progress.
+So under...under the difficult situation, without escaping from it, we should have freedom from, from the circumstances...adversity or easy circumstances.
+If there is no pain in your legs, it is rather difficult to make progress.
 But if you have some problem, I think you will make progress easier.
-It is true with calligraphy or with sumi painting.
-When you start to feel some difficulty, you know, you start to make progress.
-When it is easy, you know, you don't make much progress.
+It is true with calligraphy or with sumie painting.
+When you start to feel some difficulty, you start to make some progress.
+When it is easy, you don't make such progress.

-When you are wealthy and happy, with money and with family and with everything [laughs], you don't make any progress.
-After you lose -you have lost everything, you know, without money, without family, without house, with begging bowl [laughs], then you will start to make some progress.
-That is why we go for-go for trip-trip of takuhatsu.
-But nowadays, you know, we have big temple like this; once in a while we go out with begging bowls, so it doesn't-so it isn't so difficult.
-But real takuhatsu should be done without anything.
+When you are wealthy and happy, with money and with family and with everything, you don't make any progress.
+After you lose, you have lost everything, you know, without money, without family, without house...with begging bowl, then...you will start to make some progress.
+That is why we go for...go for trip...trip of takuhatsu.
+But nowadays, we have big temple like this; once in a while we go out with begging bowls so it doesn't so...it isn't so difficult.
+But real takuhatsu should be dome without anything.

-But after you attain complete liberation from this world, without escaping from it, you will have all the money people has [laughs].
-So there is no problem [laughs].
-If, you know, everyone of us-oh, no one out of ten person have this kind of freedom, we will have no war, no social problem, we will be all happy.
-With this kind of understanding of practice, we, you know, practice zazen.

-So we must trust people, you know, and we must trust Buddha, and you must trust yourself.
+But after you attain complete liberation from this world, without escaping from it, you will have all the money people have.
+So there is no problem.
+If everyone of us...oh, no...one out of ten persons have this kind of freedom, we will have not war, no social problem, we will be all happy.
+So we must trust people, and we must trust Buddha, and you must trust yourself.
 And you should be completely give yourself to practice, completely involved in practice, forgetting everything: pain or various confusion.